JohanneKnz/knitting_project/README.md

 This page opens in a new tab and allows users to submit a message to Knots and Loops.
 The form contains fields for the users name, email address, and message.
 The user submits the form using the submit button.
 Users must fill in the name, email and text area fields to be able to submit the form.

 ## Future Implementations.
 Use javascript to perform return to top function on project page.
 Use javascript to add a feature to vote for what type of project users want the next knit along to be.
 A mentor page - This would have a photo of the mentors together with a small bio.
 The page would match users with mentors who are availiable to assist people with their projects.
-A link to their instagram and/or YouTube page.
+I would also like to add a link to their instagram and/or YouTube page.

 ## Accessibility
 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 I have achieved this by: